Appdynamics/config-assessment-tool/README.md

     *   Download the Source Code (zip/tar.gz) from the **[Releases Page](https://github.com/alexafshar/config-assessment-tool/releases/tag/1.8.0-beta.1)**.
     *   *OR* if you have git installed, clone the repository: `git clone https://github.com/alexafshar/config-assessment-tool.git`

 2.  **Unzip the source if downloaded.
-In a shell Terminal, navigate to the directory:**
+In a shell Terminal, navigate to the directory.
+For example:**
     ```bash
     cd config-assessment-tool
     ```